2 – Make recovery part of your routine.

 - Take some recovery tools to work and look after your body while you take a little mental break.

 We all know sleep is good for us, but why is it good for recovery?
 Sleep enables us to recover, both physically and mentally, by promoting muscle growth and repair.
 In the different stages of sleep your body is repairing and replacing cells, regulating metabolism and removing toxins—not to mention the additional energy and mental alertness a good night’s sleep provides.
 Trust us, the extra zzz’s are worth the time!

-- Get a little loose with our favorite pre-bed stretch*s.
+- Get a little loose with our favorite stretch*s for stress relief.
 These stretch*s are designed to help you relax and decompress before bed, leading to a better night’s sleep.

 - Ditch your devices an hour before bed.
 Give yourself a chance to mentally relax, as well as avoid blue light which is proven delay the release of melatonin.

 - Try different sleep aids like CBD, or technology like smart lights and mattresses.

 #4 – Get some help from recovery tech